emanuele-f/PCAPdroid/tls_decryption.md

 - *red*: decryption failed.
 If you tap on the connection, you should get an error message explaining why it failed
 - *orange*: decryption is not supported for this protocol/app (e.g. for QUIC and some specific apps, see below)
 - *gray open lock*: the connection is not encrypted (e.g. plain DNS)
-- *gray closed lock*: decryption not available yet (e.g. waiting for application data)
+- *gray closed lock*: decryption not available yet (e.g. no decryption rule configured, or waiting for application data)

 You can easily show decrypted or decryption-failed connections via the "Edit Filter" dialog under the filter icon.
 If you tap on a decrypted connection, the payload and the HTTP tabs will show the decrypted payload data.